socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Handling with backup server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When Nextcloud is not able to contact the main LDAP server, Nextcloud assumes it is offline and will not try to connect again for the time specified in **Cache Time-To-Live**.
-If you have a backup server configured Nextcloud will connect to it instead.
+When cyfrSpaces is not able to contact the main LDAP server, cyfrSpaces assumes it is offline and will not try to connect again for the time specified in **Cache Time-To-Live**.
+If you have a backup server configured cyfrSpaces will connect to it instead.
 When you have scheduled downtime, check **Disable Main Server**  to avoid unnecessary connection attempts.